davidsowerby/takkan/docs/developer-guide/medley-app.md

 ### Page Controls Edit with Overrides

-Edit controls (usually a :pencil:) only appear at the level specified in the `PScript`.
+Edit controls (usually a :pencil:) only appear at the level specified in the `Script`.

 This is set by the **controlEdit** property, which also causes an `EditState` to be added to the Widget tree.